 Bleeding disorders, excessive bleeding in menstruation, Pradar, bleeding piles, leucorrhoea

 Prepare decoction of Gunja leaves.
 Take about 5 grams leaves, clean and pound them.
 Boil in 150 ml water till initial volume reduces to one-fourth.
-Filter and drink empty stomach regularly for few days.
+Filter and drink empty stomach regularly for a few days.

 Take 5 gm root powder twice in a day for three days.